UWPCE-PythonCert/PythonCertDevel220/source/quiz/quiz_week05.rst

 Python 220 Week 05 Quiz
 =======================

 #.
 Nosql databases are replacing relational databases.
-Use a nosql database whenever you can
+Use a nosql database
+   whenever you can

+True
+False

-There are circumstances where nosql databases are appropriate but their use must always be objectively considered.
+#.
+There are circumstances where nosql databases are appropriate but their use
+   must always be objectively considered.
 Yes we should do that.
 If in doubt, use mongodb
 nosql databases are suitable for testing only